Allisonwonderlax13/https-github.com-obsproject-obs-studio./OBS-Studio-Overview.md

 ## Quickstart

-The 4 step Quickstart guide has been moved to [[OBS Studio Quickstart]].
+The 4-step Quickstart guide has been moved to [[OBS Studio Quickstart]].
 Use it if you're brand new to OBS Studio and just want to get started as soon as possible!

 ***